 Vance is facing allegations of inappropriate behaviour with two female subordinates.

 One regards an alleged relationship with a woman he significantly outranked while he was chief of defence staff.
-The other is in relation to a 2012 email in which Vance appeared to suggest to a much younger female corporal that the two go to a clothing-optional vacation destination.
+The other is in relation to a 2012 email in which Vance appeared to suggest to a much younger female private that the two go to a clothing-optional vacation destination.